unikraft/loupe/src/static-binary-analyser/README.md

 ### Requirements

 In order to execute the static analyser, it is necessary to install Capstone and Lief.
-Both can be installed by executing the following commands:
+Both can be installed by executing the following command:

 ```bash
 pip install -r requirements.txt